Guseyn/guseyn.com/static/md/posts/test-executor.md

 <div class="refs">References</div>

 P.S.
 I know that there are test runners like Mocha, Jest, Ava, and so on.
-But as far as I know, their docs don't include information how you can run tests from the code.
+But as far as I know, their docs don't include information of how you can run tests from the code.

 * [Test Executor on GitHub](https://github.com/Guseyn/node-test-executor)